When You Can Enrol

-Gain the skills and knowledge you need to be qualified in leading a variety of outdoor recreation activities in uncontrolled natural environments such as wild bushland, lakes, wild rivers, caves, mountains and alpine terrain.
+Gain the skills and knowledge you need to be qualified in leading a variety of outdoor recreation activities in uncontrolled natural environments such as wild bushland, lakes, wild rivers, mountains, and alpine terrain.
 People with this qualification are able to manage expected and unexpected situations with considerable autonomy.
 Leadership and safety management skills are involved when organising activities, as well as being able to arrive at solutions for non-routine or contingency situations.
 Importantly you will come to appreciate and understand the risks involved in leading adventurous activities.
 You will learn how to manage those risks keeping your clients safe and your gear in good working order while minimising your impact to the natural environment.
 Core activities include bushwalking, canoeing, and abseiling.
-Additional short courses may also be available where you can choose from rock-climbing, mountain biking, caving, or skiing.

 Dates / Locations